Asset Protection Permits

 Council will send you a Permit Expiry Letter advising that works should not continue without the valid Asset Protection Permit.
 If your works need to be extended or renewed, you need to:

-- Pay applicable renewal fee via cash, cheque or credit card (phone 8571 5100 – Customer Service) and advise email@example.com of receipt details
+Pay applicable renewal fee via cash, cheque or credit card (contact Council on 8571 1000 and advise email@example.com of receipt details